 Now we will talk about the contending coffee grinder.
 Wilfa is a Norwegian company that prides itself for making authentic Norwegian-styled products that bring your everyday coffee ritual a new level.
 The full model name is Wilfa Svart Aroma Coffee Grinder CGWS-130B.
 But we will refer to it in this article as just Wilfa Svart.

 The Wilfa Svart is a chic and stylish way to start your morning.
 It too has a DC motor which is an upgrade from previous Wilfa models.
 The upgraded motor present in the Wilfa Svart makes your coffee grinding experience a silent and accurate operation.
 The Wilfa Svart coffee grinder has just 5 different grind level settings that will help you personalize the coffee beans to your preferred grind.
 However, it is not compatible with espresso.

-This sleek grinder has steel coated conical burrs that ensure a perfect cup of Joe every time.
-The conical burrs produce a very low amount of heat even when used to its full capacity.
+This sleek grinder has steel-coated conical burrs that ensure a perfect cup of Joe every time.
+The conical burrs produce a very low amount of heat even when used to their full capacity.
 The delicious taste and aroma of the coffee beans are also preserved in this coffee grinder.

 The Wilfa Svart also has a timer system so you can grind your coffee and do not always have to be present while your coffee grinder goes to work.

 Now, this is what we have been waiting for.
 The battle of the grinds where we will compare them and decide which one wins.
 Alright, here we go.

 You can buy the Encore from the Baratza website or from Amazon.
 The choice is yours.
 On the other hand, the Wilfa part is a bit tricky with regard to its availability.
 Generally, you have to search for the sites from where you can buy this coffee grinder, and even then chances are you might have to pay in pounds.
 So that is a real bummer.